 The company's CEO supports Vetropack's innovation strategy as an integral component of the Group's overall strategy.
-The CEO is assisted here by the Head of Engineering and Production, who focuses in particular on the development of process innovations in cooperation with suppliers.
-The corresponding policies and guidelines are managed by the Corporate Functions department.
-Cooperation with suppliers is crucial, as it allows Vetropack and its suppliers to identify ways to improve production operations and jointly develop innovative approaches for achieving such improvements.
-This collaborative effort focuses on the development of innovations for melting, moulding, inspection processes and products.
+The CEO is assisted here by the CTO, who focuses in particular on the development of process innovations in cooperation with suppliers as well.